boturnbow/monarisa/_posts/2019-02-20-standing-rigging-part-1.md

 * Dyneema of the same size is far stronger than wire rope.
 * Stretch characteristics are different.
 So Dyneema should be sized according to stretch not strength when replacing wire rope.
 * Minimal "creep" will occur over the life of the line.
 * "Construction stretch" will occur after splicing and should be removed by loading up the lines after splicing.
-You also need to account for the stretch and make the line shorter than the size required when making the splices.
 * Dyneema can crush a thimble under load so use closed thimbles or sailmakers thimbles.
 * Dyneema needs needs curves with a radius 5 times the line diameter to maintain strength.
 * Predicted life span is 5-10 years.